Diamond Miners vs Isolation Systems

 Overview

-This traditional method uses a sealed pressure vessel (often called a “diamond miner”) to allow cannabinoids—especially THCa—to slowly crystallize from a supersaturated solution over days or weeks.
+This traditional method uses a sealed pressure vessel (often called a “diamond miner”) to allow target compounds—especially isolated compounds—to slowly crystallize from a supersaturated solution over days or weeks.

 Pros

-- High-Quality Crystals: Slow crystallization allows for the formation of large, well-defined THCa diamonds with excellent visual appeal.
+• High-Quality Crystals: Slow crystallization allows for the formation of large, well-defined isolated compounds diamonds with excellent visual appeal.

-- Minimal Solvent Use: Usually performed with the same hydrocarbon solvent used in extraction (e.g., butane or propane), reducing the need for additional chemicals.
+• Minimal Solvent Use: Usually performed with the same hydrocarbon solvent used in processing (e.g., butane or propane), reducing the need for additional chemicals.

 Cons